 When it comes to the effective management and removal of creosote in your kitchen’s solid fuel system, there is just one solution.
 That solution is regular and professional cleaning.

 Creosote can collect on your kitchen filters, canopy, flue and ducting.
 Removing it requires filter exchange and filter cleaning.
-As well as scrape cleaning of your exhaust system.
+As well as scrape cleaning of your kitchen exhaust system.
 Having creosote professionally scraped and cleaned away is the only way to prevent it building up in your system.

 Even if your system is not considered high-risk, regular cleaning is still required to minimise the danger of kitchen fire.